rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 So instead I went pushing a brute-force solution...

-This experience put me in a philosophical mood of trying to pin-point the reasons why sometimes the code just writes itself and sometimes we get stuck.  **It will be a rant.**
+This experience put me in a philosophical mood of trying to pin-point the reasons why sometimes the code just writes itself and sometimes we get stuck.

 ### Human condition